 The idea of releasing “Sheep” was a sort of apology to satisfy fans, who via the social medias had been promised a new album in 2013.
 Due to different circumstances the album didn’t arrive until April 15, 2014 entitled “Horizons”.
 Another ten song collection that showed even more of what the new line-up was capable of.
 Metalunderground said: “Anubis Gate expands the horizon of progressive metal” and Eternal-terror.com wrote: “…definitely their benchmark/pinnacle effort in their already impressive career”.
 At the same time the first four albums were now again available as downloads after years of struggling with Locomotive Music, who besides (still) owing the band money wasn’t very keen on taking down the albums from iTunes etc., even though their licences had long run out.
 Finally they did and the band could rightfully profit from its earlier efforts.
 After this it was time for playing live again, and on September 19, 2014 the new line-up was on stage for the first time in Odense, Denmark.
 A planned Prog Power Atlanta gig was scheduled for September 11, 2015, but later cancelled due to illness within the band.

 In 2016 Anubis Gate launched its long-planned fundraiser campaign to get the first 4 albums back out on a physical format.
 The original CD’s were long out of print and the few copies for sale fetched sky high prices on eBay.
 It was time to do something about it and the idea of making a box set of said albums + 2 bonus CD’s containing rare studio- and live recordings came about.
 The fundraiser ran for two months from February to April and aimed for a total of 18,000 dollars to cover the expenses, and it came out successfully.
-So in August 2016 the numbered limited edition 6-cd legacy box sets entitled “Orbits” will finally reach the pledgers, and the remaining copies will be available from Nightmare Records exclusively.
-In the meantime, Anubis Gate is writing and recording their 7th album due for release in the Spring 2017.
+So in August 2016 the numbered limited edition 6-cd legacy box sets entitled “Orbits” finally reached the pledgers, and the remaining copies (of 1,000 made) are still available from Nightmare Records exclusively.

 THE MUSIC OF ANUBIS GATE: Stylistically Anubis Gate is conglomeration of the classic 80’s heavy metal, a more epic 90’s ambiance and a dark progressiveness of our days.
 Add in the melancholy and melodic sensitivity of 80’s pop.
 Mix all that with the giants of the 70’s progressive rock scene and you have Anubis Gate.